-The garden program in the Juvenile Hall will include upkeep of a greenhouse which will teach the youth responsibility and how to care for something other than themselves.
-The Probation Department uses funds to cover the cost of supplies for the greenhouse.
-The greenhouse will supplement the Juvenile Hall with fresh fruit and vegetables as well as providing an opportunity for youth to learn horticultural skills.
+The Probation Department will continue to provide gardening as part of the new Reentry Services programs which will minimally include upkeep of a greenhouse and several raised beds which will teach the youth responsibility and how to care for something other than themselves.
+The Probation Department uses funds to cover the cost of supplies for the program.
+During the coming year the Department will look to expand this program through partnerships with local entities or individuals who are able to bring a greater depth of knowledge to the program.

-ServeSafe Food Handlers Program/Culinary
+ServeSafe Food Handlers Program

-Participants are youth who are detained in the juvenile hall.
-Prior to beginning the program they are put through the California ServSafe food handlers course.
-After obtaining their food handlers card they are eligible to begin participating in the Culinary program.
-In the culinary program, youth are taught how to prepare a menu, basic kitchen math, table setting, design recipes, and prepare and serve meals and desserts for special events.
-Provides usable employment and prosocial skills, enhancing youth's ability to compete in the workforce and learn how to positively interact with vocational teachers and employers.
+Participants will be youth involved in the Reentry Services programs, both on supervision and atrisk.
+Youth are put through the California ServSafe food handlers' course online in order to provide them usable employment and prosocial skills, enhancing youth's ability to compete in the workforce and learn how to positively interact with vocational teachers and employers.